cscorley/dissertation/chapters/9_conclusion/0_conclusion.md

 construction, which will require more careful consideration when choosing to optimize for a task.

-## Future Work {#sec:conclusion-future}
+My personal perspective from industry is as follows.
+First, search tools, i.e., feature location tools, aren't used by developers because they often aren't needed in large systems.
+However, the caveat to this is that the system is generally modular and abstracted properly enough to mitigate this issue.
+I would like to see more work towards feature location as applied to poorly engineered systems, which may face new problems.
+Rather, I see feature location tools being more useful for feature discovery for external users and stakeholders, who are often not aware of internal system implementation details or progress.

+I do believe there is much more usefulness in a developer identification tool.
+Anecdotally, I often have the need to find other developers to gain perspective as to *why* a system behaves a certain way.
+Additionally, often it seems that external users and stakeholders need to be able to quickly find a developer to gain similar perspectives.
+The conundrum we currently find ourselves in is that the typical DIT will ultimately rely on an FLT or variant thereof.
+Hence, while I see the most impact in industry with improving DITs, there will also be a need to continue to work towards improving FLTs and the insights gained will impact both.

-Our results encourage the idea that there is still much to explore in the area of feature location.
+Our results encourage the idea that there is still much to explore in the area of feature location and developer identification.
 What other untapped resources might be available?
 We show changesets are yet another viable resource researchers and practitioners should be taking advantage of for the feature location task.
 Our results also show that research remains not only in improving accuracies of FLTs and DITs, but also in solving the practical aspects of building FLTs and DITs that are robust *and* agile enough to keep up with fast-changing software.

 Future work includes deploying this approach in a development environment.
 Since the source code to our approach is online, we encourage other researchers